espressif/vscode-esp-idf-extension/docs/SETTINGS.md

 > **NOTE:** Please consider that `~`, `%VARNAME%` and `$VARNAME` are not recognized when set on ANY of this extension configuration settings.
 You can instead set any environment variable in the path using a `${env:VARNAME}` such as `${env:HOME}` or you can refer to other configuration parameter path with `${config:SETTINGID}` such as `${config:idf.espIdfPath}`.

-The `idf.saveScope` allows the user to specify where to save settings when using commands such as `Configure Paths`, `Set Espressif Device Target` and other commands.
+The `idf.saveScope` allows the user to specify where to save settings when using commands such as `Set Espressif Device Target` and other commands.
 Possible values are Global (User Settings), Workspace and WorkspaceFolder.
 For more information please take a look at [Working with Multiple Projects](./MULTI_PROJECTS.md).
 Use the `Select where to Save Configuration Settings` command to choose where to save settings when using this extension commands.

 > **NOTE:** All settings can be applied to Global (User Settings), Workspace and WorkspaceFolder unless Scope is specified.